-Observed wave heights to measured water depths ratios ranged from 20 % along the mudflat to 70 % within the mangroves (Fig. 11).
-Wave breaking occurs for wave heights exceeding 60 %-83 % of the water depth (Battjes and Stive, 1985).
-Hence, wave breaking could not have contributed significantly to the wave energy losses along the mudflat portion of the transect but was contributed to some extent within the mangroves.
+Observed wave heights to measured water depths ratios ranged from 20% along the mudflat to 70% within the mangroves (Fig. 11).
+Wave breaking occurs for wave heights exceeding 60 - 83% of the water depth (Battjes and Stive, 1985).
+Hence, wave breaking could not have contributed significantly to the wave energy losses along the mudflat portion of the transect, but was contributed to some extent within the mangroves.
 Therefore, we conclude that the observed attenuation of wave energy must have been caused by drag and friction forces induced by the mangrove vegetation and interactions with the forest floor along with minimal wave breaking.

-4 Wave attenuation potential for the mangrove belt
+4 Wave attenuation potential for mangrove belt

 Our field observations represent relatively mild conditions with significant wave heights ranging from 0.5-1.0 m.
 Figure 12 provides a clear depiction of the attenuating capacity of both the mudflat and the mangrove vegetation.
-Due to bed friction, the wave height attenuated significantly by some 85 %-90 % over the mudflat from offshore to the edge of the mangrove fringe.
-The mangroves are able to reduce the height further by 50 % within the first one-third (120 m) of the fringe width.
-This corresponds well with other field measurements collected in forests in Vietnam (Mazda et al., 2006; Vo-Luong and Massel, 2008; Cuc et al., 2015).
-At the most landward point ( $\sim 340-360$ m), this section is predominantly dry except for spring tides.
+Due to bed friction, the wave height attenuated significantly by some 85-90% over the mudflat from offshore to the edge of the mangrove fringe.
+The mangroves are able to reduce the height further by 50% within the first one-third (120 m) of the fringe width.
+This corresponds well with other field measurements collected in forests in Vietnam (Cue et al., 2015; Mazda et al., 2006; Vo-Luong and Massel, 2008; Cuc et al., 2015).
+At the most landward point ($\sim 340-360$ m), this section is predominantly dry except for spring tides.
 However, even during spring tides, the waves heights did not exceed 0.1-0.24 m within the landward sections of the fringe during the field campaign.
-This corresponds to a further 30 %-40 % decline in the wave height.
-A contrasting difference between the Guyana coast and those of Vietnam lies in the extensive layers of fluid mud which certainly contribute towards the attenuating capacity of these mudflats (Kit, 2016; Gratiot et al., 2017).
+This corresponds to a further 30-40% decline in the wave height.
+A contrasting difference between the Guyana coast and those of Vietnam lies in the extensive layers of fluid mud which certainly contribute towards the attenuating capacity of these mudflats (Kit, 2016; Gratiot et al., 2017; Kit, 2016).

-The rate of wave height reduction ( $\alpha$ ) per unit distance in the direction of wave propagation is defined as the reduction in wave height ( $\Delta H{s,0}$ ) as a proportion of the initial wave height ( $H{s,0}$ ) over a distance ( $\Delta x$ ) travelled by the wave (see Eq.
-1).
-The unit of $\alpha$ is per metre.
-For example, when wave height is reduced by 1% over a distance of 1 m, then $r=0.01~{\rm m}^{-1}$ as calculated using Eq.
+The rate of wave height reduction (α) per unit distance in the direction of wave propagation is defined as the reduction in wave height ($\Delta H{s,0}$) as a proportion of the initial wave height ($H{s,0}$) over a distance (Δx) travelled by the wave (see Eq.
+(1)).
+The unit of ' α ' is m-1.
+For example, when wave height is reduced by 1% over a distance of 1 m, then r = 0.01 m-1 as calculated using Eq.
 (1).

-$$\alpha = -\frac{\Delta H{s,0}}{H{s,0}} \cdot \frac{1}{\Delta x} \tag{1}$$
+$$\alpha = -\frac{\Delta H s, 0}{H s, 0} \cdot \frac{1}{\Delta x} \tag{1}$$

 Using Eq.
-(1), the attenuation rate within the Chateau Margot mangrove fringe corresponds to a range of 0.002- $0.0032\,\mathrm{m}^{-1}$ .
-On the mudflats the attenuation rate varies between 0.0003- $0.0004\,\mathrm{m}^{-1}$ .
+(1), the attenuation rate within the Chateau Margot mangrove fringe corresponds to a range of 0.002 - 0.0032 m-1.
+On the mudflats the attenuation rate varies between 0.0003 - 0.0004 m-1.